Master These 6 Banded Hip Abduction Exercises For Stronger Outer Hips

 What are Banded Abductions?

-Banded abductions involve the movement of your legs away from your hips with the use of an exercise band for added resistance.
+Banded abductions involve moving your legs away from your body’s midline while using a resistance band for added challenge.

 7 Gluteus Minimus Exercises to Try